openmsr/CAD_to_OpenMC/paper.md

 taken.

 In some cases, the simple algorithm fails to create a watertight model.
 In such cases we recommend using the 'db' back-end if available.
-The "gmsh" back-end often has the problem that it is memory hungry, but otherwise consistently produces practical models.
+The 'gmsh'-backend consistently produces practical model, but often has the problem that it is memory hungry.
+E.g. neither the ARE, nor the MSRE (see below) models could be run this way on our available hardware (64GB workstation).

 ### Material tags
 <!-- The way material tags are extracted here -->